-PM-PMHNP and PM-AGACNP Students must provide items listed in "Clinical Documentation Requirements for all Graduate Students" section above, plus:
+PMHNP and AGACNP Students must upload the items listed in "Clinical Documentation Requirements for all Graduate Students" section above to CORE, plus:

-- Liability insurance students are covered under the University of New Hampshire liability insurance policy.
-Personal liability insurance, although not required, may be desired.

-- Proof of education on blood borne pathogens yearly
+- Proof of education on blood borne pathogens.
+Required yearly

 - Proof of health insurance

 - Proof of RN Licensure

 - Copy of Resume

 All documents must remain up to date through program completion.
 Failure to comply with this policy results in a \$100 late fee and loss of clinical time, which may affect progress towards graduation.
 The student may not attend clinical experiences if this information is not on file in the department by due date.
-A \$60 per hour fee is assessed, if clinical make up hours are allowed (direct entry students only).
+A \$60 per hour fee is assessed, if clinical make up hours are allowed (Direct Entry students only).